 Implementation

-This is a well-crafted skill with excellent actionability — every command is executable and the workflow is clearly sequenced.
-The main weakness is that the document is quite long due to inline command reference documentation (errors, tools, irritation, current-path) and the full summary template, which could be split into separate reference files for better progressive disclosure.
-The fidelity rules are a strong addition that serve as quality guardrails.
+This is a well-crafted skill with excellent actionability — every command is concrete and executable, the workflow is clearly sequenced, and the summary template provides a complete artifact specification.
+The main weakness is that the command reference section is quite extensive inline, making the overall document longer than ideal; this content would benefit from being split into a separate reference file.
+The fidelity rules are a strong addition that serve as implicit validation checkpoints.

 Suggestions